richantfebriel/omdb/README.md

 just an website that can access the api of movie website, that i used from https://www.omdbapi.com/

-here i learn to fetch data from javascript
+here i learn to fetch data from javascript, used dom, and try callback function

 try here: https://richantfebriel.github.io/omdb/